Visual Art Therapy

 Visual Art is not the only modality to healing in Arts Therapy.

 The healing power of other forms of expressive arts is increasingly acknowledged.
 There are various approaches from image interpretations to active visualisation.

 Contrary to common beliefs, using the arts to heal is not about being good at art.
 It is simply a way of activating another part of your brain.

-In our work together, we may use imagery, storytelling, music, drama, poetry, movement, dreamwork, and visual arts, combined with therapeutic principles and techniques.
+In our work together, we may use imagery, storytelling, music, drama, poetry, movement, dreamwork, combined with therapeutic principles and techniques.

 In our one-to-one coaching work, you will be assigned activities based on the following therapeutic models and principles:

 Poetry therapy is the use of the written and spoken word for healing and personal growth.
 Through the use of poetry, literature, visual journals and song lyrics, we will explore materials hidden in your unconscious, and help you integrate them into your psyche.
 Poetry is helpful in this process as it helps you express emotions that might otherwise be difficult to express.
 It also open you up to new ways of seeing your life.

 Unlike dream interpretation, dreamwork is not about finding at a particular dream meaning.
 It is an organic process that explores deeply unconscious thoughts, desires, motives and emotions.
 While these dreams are personal to you, the symbolic meaning of them often touch on something universal.
 Therefore, exploration of Jungian archetypes that emerge in your psyche is a big part of this process.
 I may ask you to keep a dream journal to ‘catch’ your dreams.
 This is an extremely powerful technique when it comes to exploring what is unknown to us.